slowernews/wisdom-tldr/README.md

 > *'Stress is caused by giving a fuck.'*

 > *'Financial health is just as important as physical health.
-Nothing feels as good as having a ‘fuck you’ fund.'*
+Nothing feels as good as having a «fuck you» fund.'*

-> *'If you are feeling stressed out..
-Breathe.'*
+> *'If you are feeling stressed out.. breathe.'*

 > *'If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.'*